jhsu802701/rails_from_scratch_rails5/09-13-admins_lock.md

 # rubocop:enable Metrics/ClassLength
 ```
 * Enter the command "sh build_fast.sh".
-All tests pass except for the one specifying the title and header of the page where admins can request new email messages providing account unlocking links.
 * Enter the command "alias test1='(command provided in test results minus TESTOPTS portion)'".
 * Enter the command "test1".
+All but one of the tests passes.
+That one test failure is due to missing content on the admin unlock request page.

 ### Routing
 * In your web browser, go to your app's home page.
 Click on "Login", then "Admin Login", and finally "Didn't receive unlock instructions?".
 The debug box shows that the "devise/unlocks" controller is in use.